Fairblock/docs/docs/start-a-capp-in-5-minutes/evm_capp.md

 ./build.sh
 ```

-This should take about 1-2 minutes but may vary based on your internet connetion speeds.
+This should take about 1-2 minutes but may vary based on your internet connection speeds.

 Next, make sure to update your .env.

 > a `.env` file is provided with ready-to-go wallets with a pre-deployed Orbit Chain for your convenience.
 Please do not go and drain the ETH from these wallets, there's no point anon, it's a test Orbit chain. 💁🏻‍♂️

-Finally, we can deploy the the Sealed Bid Auction test contract and run tests against it.
+Finally, we can deploy the Sealed Bid Auction test contract and run tests against it.
 This showcases the use of the precompiles within the nitro node on your local docker container.
 Run the test script by running:

 ```bash
 ./sealedBidAuction.sh